 Apprentice Forester Program

 The Apprentice Forester Program, affectionately known as “Forest Crew,” is a 12-week summer program designed to provide students applied field experiences in forest management.
 The paid apprenticeship is a combination of an internship and a field course, finding a balance between education and productivity.
 The crew follows a curriculum that involves, among other tasks: conducting road evaluation and maintenance; marking property boundaries; performing long-term and operational forest inventories; prescribing silvicultural treatments; preparing and monitoring timber sales; and infrastructure maintenance.
-Additionally, the apprenticeship offers opportunities to engage with various aspects of the School Forests’ landowner outreach program, the Quiet Corner Initiative, and professional foresters in the region.
+Additionally, the apprenticeship offers opportunities to engage with various aspects of the Yale Forests’ landowner outreach program, the Quiet Corner Initiative, and professional foresters in the region.